rbturnbull/rdgai/docs/validation.rst

 For this purpose, Rdgai comes with a validation tool which assigns a proportion of the manual annotations to be allowed for use in the prompt and the remainder are used as ground truth annotations for evaluating the results from Rdgai.

-A textual version of the report is given to the LLM and it is asked to review the prompt with the category definitions and examples, based on the correct and incorrect results.
-The LLM then gives suggestions for clarifying the definitions of the categories and alerts the user to any inconsistencies in the ground truth annotations.

 Runnning the validation tool
 -----------------------------------